Record numbers of theme park visitors are preparing for thrilling and memorable experiences this year.

 Roller coasters are a big part of what’s new this season, and an abundance of new rides and experiences—more than 70 according to the IAAPA compilation—include water slides, kiddie rides and new themed lands.

-According to park guest surveys, roller coasters remain the top-rated ride of interest to park guests, and 2018 will see many new coasters deliver big thrills.
+According to park guest surveys, roller coasters remain the top-rated ride of interest to park guests, and new coasters deliver big thrills.

 With 12 roller coasters, four giant swings, four towering rides and, many more unique experiences to excite visitors, parks across the country are ready for a season filled with fun.